mistyhx/xinhu-blog/content/blog/how-did-i-built-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ## Step 4 - Transformer markdown to pages

+What the Netlify CMS does it automatically saved the content you created to your github repo in a markdown format.
+So now you need to transform it to a html page with the previous ```blogTemplate.js``` you created.
+So
-If you also want to attach images to your website through the CMS system, you also need to install add the following plugin.
+Since we also attached images to the website through the CMS system, I also added the following plugin.
 ``` yarn add gatsby-image gatsby-transformer-sharp gatsby-plugin-sharp ``` and register them in the ```gatsby.config.js```

 module.exports = {